Olam.i Interviews Rachel, a Herbalist and Holistic Healer Based In London

 Rachel:

-“Herbs are magical.
-Herbs, in simplest terms, calm the nervous system.
-Especially in high doses or using really intense herbs.
-I have a friend who doesn’t want to do any of the spiritual work so she fills herself with herbs until she feels chilled, and that does work for some.
-I mean, herbs literally do work scientifically on your system and on your nervous pathways to calm you down.
-But herbs are also a great way to get your nervous system down to where you can do that extra level of work.
-So if you find it hard to meditate, maybe herbs can help your mind slow down a bit, so that you can sit down and help yourself get to that extra state of calm.”
+"Things like lifestyle changes and meditation alongside the herbs is probably the most effective thing.
+The herbs are also a great way to get your nervous system down to where you can do that extra level of work.
+So if you find it hard to meditate, maybe herbs can help your mind slow down a bit, so that you can sit down and help yourself get to that extra state of calm."

 ___________________